 Clinical depression is a very frustrating and demoralizing experience.
 It’s made worse by not understanding it.
+Depression treatment is effective when both therapist and client understand the nature of the beast.
 Surprisingly, the four features of clinical depression listed below are not understood by most people.
 Even more shocking is that many therapists do not grasp one or more of these key aspects of clinical depression:

 - Clinical depression has several symptoms.
 The feeling of sadness is only one of several characteristics of depression.
 There is hopelessness, suicidal thoughts, loss of concentration, short-term memory loss, and the list goes on.

 - Clinical depression is a set of physical and emotional changes to the body and the brain.
 These changes are physical regardless of what caused the depression.
 In other words, even if the depression is a reaction to a big disappointment, with no medical cause, it becomes physiological.

 - These changes to the brain create a new normal mood that makes you feel stuck in the mud.
 You can spend the day having fun, but your mood will quickly return to the new set point: sadness or a cynical “whatever” attitude.

 - Depression has levels of severity that can be difficult to detect and treat.
 On the one hand, you don’t have to be a doctor to know that a suicidal person who can’t get out of bed is severely depressed.
 On the other hand, a great deal of expertise is required to accurately diagnose the lower levels of clinical depression